Every painting tells a story…

 Photography

-I utilize photography as a means to gather references and inspiration for my future artwork.
+I use photography to gather references and inspiration for my future artwork.

-I enjoy “reflective” photography (photos that display reflections and/ or invite contemplation).
+I also enjoy “reflective” photography (pictures that display reflections and/ or invite contemplation) and showing nature or everyday objects from an unexpected angle.

 I regularly capture snapshots of my creative process and experiments.
-Maintaining a record of an artwork’s previous versions assists in keeping a playful and curious approach, encouraging risk-taking in my painting process.
+Having a record of an artwork’s previous versions helps me to remain playful and curious, encouraging me to take risks in my painting process.

 I enjoy experimenting with hand-finishing prints to capture the texture and depth of an original piece of art.